ntietje1/wizard-archive/feature-roadmap.md

   - Can make custom categories / tags
   - Folders under categories for organization
   - Sessions have custom auto-tagging on share, based on the current session
+  - Folder view or flat view toggle for category pages with breadcrumb navigation

 Dev to-do list:

 - disallow certain category names that would conflict with current paths
-- Folder view or flat view for category pages
 - File upload (including sidebar integration)
 - Linking system ("#" syntax, allowing "mentioning" a note or note section by header)